 Sometimes these players have recently been named the World Series MVP, but those are not always stars, as the World Series MVP Award is often given to a player who was great in the Series, but not necessarily a standout the entire season.
 The last World Series MVP to change teams was Jorge Soler, who won the honor with the Braves in 2021 and then signed as a free agent with the Marlins for '22.
 Before that, it was Edgar Renteria, who left the Giants after helping San Francisco win the first of three World Series titles from 2010-13.
 He signed with the Reds for '11, which ended up being the final season of his career.
-Before that, it was Hideki Matsui, who won the World Series and its MVP Award with the 2009 Yankees, then headed to the Angels in free agency as a 35-year-old.
+Before Renteria, it was Hideki Matsui, who won the World Series and its MVP Award with the 2009 Yankees, then headed to the Angels in free agency as a 35-year-old.
 The others: John Wetteland after 1996, Jack Morris after '91 and Ray Knight after '86.

-If we look specifically at All-Stars, there have been six players to be an All-Star for the eventual World Series winner then sign as a free agent elsewhere.
-The most recent was Anthony Rendon, who signed with the Angels after winning the 2019 World Series with the Nationals.
+If we look specifically at All-Stars, there had been six players to be an All-Star for the eventual World Series winner before signing as a free agent elsewhere, as of 2021.
+The most recent had been Anthony Rendon, who signed with the Angels after winning the 2019 World Series with the Nationals.
 Freddie Freeman became the seventh to do so, having reached free agency on the heels of his fifth All-Star selection and a World Series title with the Braves in '21, and then reaching a six-year deal with the Dodgers the next offseason.

 Of course, that list doesn’t cover the entire point either, as players like Albert Pujols were stars for their team even if they didn’t make the All-Star squad or win World Series MVP in their final year before departing in free agency.